ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 Follow the respective extension's instructions to set CKAN config variables::

-    sudo vim $VOL_CKAN_CONFIG/production.ini
+    sudo vim $VOL_CKAN_CONFIG/ckan.ini

-.. todo:: Demonstrate how to set ``production.ini`` settings from environment variables using ``ckanext-envvars``.
+.. todo:: Demonstrate how to set ``ckan.ini`` settings from environment variables using ``ckanext-envvars``.

 c.
 Reload and debug